Russell-Waterhouse/blog/content/post/ownership.md

 will disagree with.

-1. At a certain point, all non-trivial software will have some processes in it that will look like my bad example.
+1. At a certain point, all non-trivial software will have some processes in it that will look like my complex example.
 2. AI makes this situation worse, not better.

-In my experience, every non-trivial production app I have worked on has had at least one workflow similar to the job I described above.
+In my experience, every non-trivial production app I have worked on has had at least one workflow similar to the complex job I described above.
 Some because that workflow wrapped real complexity, and some because of incidental complexity.
 Either way, it seems to be a feature of software that emerges after a few dozen lines of code are in the project.